samply/beam/README.md

 - [x] Support TLS-terminating proxies
 - [x] Direct-Socket connections
 - [x] Crate to support the development of Rust Beam client applications
-- [ ] Docker deployment packages: Documentation
+- [ ] Efficient file transfer for large data
 - [ ] Broker-side filtering of the unencrypted metadata fields with JSON queries
 - [ ] Integration of OAuth2 (in discussion)
 - [ ] Deliver usage metrics